Satisfactory Academic Progress

 for Federal Pell Grants, Federal College Work-Study, Federal Stafford Loans and Federal

-Special students (at-large, conditionally admitted graduate students, or students enrolled in contract
+Special students (at-large, conditionally admitted graduate students, or students

 Undergraduate students must be enrolled for at least nine hours to be considered three-quarter